 Activities for everyone

-The confluence of history and well-being is palpable in the region's spas, some of which have records dating back to Roman times.
-These waters, which spring from more than 300 metres deep and reach temperatures of over 30°C, have remarkable mineral-medicinal properties.
+The confluence of history and wellness is palpable in the region's spas, some of which have records dating back to Roman times.
+These waters, which spring from depths of over 300 meters and reach temperatures exceeding 30°C, possess remarkable mineral and medicinal properties.
 They are beneficial for treating bone and dermatological problems, as well as for the circulatory and respiratory systems.
-The high-quality facilities built around these springs have given international fame to places such as the Termas de la Baronia in the town of Les and Els Banhs de Tredós on the banks of Aiguamòg, located near the Parc Nacional d'Aigüestortes i Estany de Sant Maurici.
-At an altitude of 1,740 metres, the latter is the highest spa in Europe.
+The high-quality facilities built around these springs have brought international renown to places like the Termas de la Baronia in the town of Les and Els Banhs de Tredós on the banks of the Aiguamòg River, located near the Aigüestortes i Estany de Sant Maurici National Park.
+At an altitude of 1,740 meters, the latter is the highest spa in Europe.

 Traditions